ITU-DASYALab/introdb2025coffeeshop-python/README.md

 python app.py <db-file>
 ```
 It always starts the server on port 8000, if you want to change this do it in the function `run_server()` in `app.py`.

+**Remember to restart the Python server after making changes in app.py.**